 I feel lucky that I have loyal customers who continue to support my shop.
 You know who you are.
 You have put a roof over my head and food on the table and have paid the vet bills for my cats.
 I have a direct relationship with many of you and if I outsourced what I made I would lose that.
 I’m not willing to do that.

 If you love my work, I would ask you to support my independent shop and give me feedback on your shopping experience there so I can continue to improve it.
 There will always be perks shopping at feralstrumpet.co.uk.
 Have you seen my SAMPLE SALE section of one-off designs?
 Did you know I have a Birthday Club- on your birthday month you get special savings only at feralstrumpet.co.uk?
 (Email feral.strumpet.info at gmail dot com with your birth month and day and I’ll add you to the club!)
-And, just to thank you for reading this far and being awesome, I’m offering 15% OFF for readers of this post.
+And, just to thank you for reading this far and being awesome, I’m offering 15% OFF for readers of this post during the month of September, 2014.
 Just enter KEEPITREAL at checkout at feralstrumpet.co.uk.
+(This coupon can’t be used retroactively, nor can it be used with any other coupon or offer).

 I know there are some loyal customers who will prefer to shop on Etsy because they shop on their mobile devices and Etsy’s app for that is great.
 If you do want to shop for my work on Etsy, use the search term “feral strumpet” or “folk reveries” to find my work (and the work of my fab Folk Reveries team mates.)
 Be sure to favourite the items you like so you can go back to them because they might not be as easy to find in search as they have been in the past.